mbaytas/HoloLensUDP/README.md

 Requires [HoloToolkit-Unity](https://github.com/Microsoft/HoloToolkit-Unity) (v1.5.7), because I can't live without its Build Window.

-This is HoloLens assets only.
+This is only Unity assets for one HoloLens.
 You're going to need to have someone else to talk to.

 ## Instructions